jelie-05/Raceline-Optimization/Readme.md

 # Introduction
 This repository contains algorithms that allow us to determine an optimal racing line on a race track.
+It can run directly on the NVIDIA Jetson and is tested on the NVIDIA Jetson Orin Nano with Jetpack 5.1.2.
 You can chose between several objectives:
 * Shortest path
-* Minimum curvature (with or without iterative call)
+* Minimum curvature
 * Minimum time
-* Minimum time with powertrain behavior consideration

 The minimum curvature line is quite near to a minimum time line in corners but will differ as soon as the car's acceleration limits are not exploited.
 However, the minimum time optimization requires a lot more parameters and takes